OnlyWorlds/write-tool/NARRATIVE_FEATURE_DESIGN.md

 ## Conclusion

-Adding narrative writing features to the OnlyWorlds Browse Tool would create a unique story creation environment that leverages the power of interconnected world elements.
+Adding narrative writing features to the OnlyWorlds Write Tool would create a unique story creation environment that leverages the power of interconnected world elements.
 Unlike traditional writing tools that treat stories as isolated documents, this approach treats narratives as living parts of the world, creating opportunities for deeper storytelling and world consistency.

 The phased implementation approach allows for iterative development and user feedback, ensuring we build the most valuable features first.
-The design maintains the familiar Browse Tool interface while adding story-specific functionality that enhances rather than replaces the existing experience.
+The design maintains the familiar Write Tool interface while adding story-specific functionality that enhances rather than replaces the existing experience.

 ## Next Steps
 1. Review and prioritize features based on user needs